pspspspstty/the-greatest-most-useless-calculator-in-existence/README.md

 # The Greatest, Most Useless Calculator in Existence

 A calculator intended for all things Multivariable Calculus and Vector Analysis.
-Only runs with `main.py`, but an GUI may be added soon.
+Only runs with `main.py`, but a GUI may be added soon.

 # Installation